styled64/MCE/README.md

 Share your `ws` ip with your friends.
 (If you are playing over internet, replace your local ip with your public ip address, never share your IP to anyone you dont trust!)

-To use the console panel, the machine running the server must connect to `localhost:8006/console`.
+To use the console panel, open a new tab on your web browser and goto `localhost:8006/console`.

 To properly turn off the server you can press <CTRL + C> inside the terminal running the server, or by clicking the "Shutdown" button on the console panel.